 How accurate is the official range of electric cars?

-The WLTP test
+The WLTP efficiency test

 WLTP

 The Worldwide Harmonised Light Vehicle Test Procedure (WLTP) is the officially approved way of measuring fuel consumption, electric range and carbon dioxide (CO2) emissions for new cars.
-The figures have to be quoted for all cars registered after January 2019.
+The figures have to be quoted for all new cars registered after January 2019.

 The WLTP test cycle was developed using real driving data from around the world – so it’s relatively realistic – certainly more so than the previous New European Driving Cycle (NEDC) test.
+Or the ‘steady 56mph’ fuel economy test used in the distant past.

 For an electric car, the battery must be fully charged at the start of the bench test.
 Immediately afterwards, engineers reconnect the car to a charger using a cable equipped with an electric meter.